 - 1. Log in to vCenter Server by using the vSphere Web Client. - 2.
 In the navigation tree, select your ESXi host and click the Configure tab. - 3.
 From the menu, choose Graphics and then click the Host Graphics tab. - 4.
+On the Host Graphics tab, click Edit.

+Figure 1.
+Shared default graphics type

+5. In the Edit Host Graphics Settings dialog box that opens, select Shared Direct and click OK.

+Figure 2.
+Host graphics settings for vGPU

+Note: In this dialog box, you can also change the allocation scheme for vGPU-enabled VMs.
+For more information, see #unique_45.

-On the Host Graphics tab, click Edit. - 5.
-In the Edit Host Graphics Settings dialog box that opens, select Shared Direct and click OK. - After you click OK, the default graphics type changes to Shared Direct. - 6.
-Click the Graphics Devices tab to verify the configured type of each physical GPU on which you want to configure vGPU. - The configured type of each physical GPU must be Shared Direct.
-For any physical GPU for which the configured type is Shared, change the configured type as follows: - a).
-On the Graphics Devices tab, select the physical GPU and click the Edit icon. - b).
-In the Edit Graphics Device Settings dialog box that opens, select Shared Direct and click OK. - 7.
-Restart the ESXi host or stop and restart nv-hostengine on the ESXi host.
+After you click OK, the default graphics type changes to Shared Direct.

+6. Click the Graphics Devices tab to verify the configured type of each physical GPU on which you want to configure vGPU.

+The configured type of each physical GPU must be Shared Direct.
+For any physical GPU for which the configured type is Shared, change the configured type as follows:

+a).
+On the Graphics Devices tab, select the physical GPU and click the Edit icon.

+Figure 3.
+Shared graphics type

+b).
+In the Edit Graphics Device Settings dialog box that opens, select Shared Direct and click OK.

+Figure 4.
+Graphics device settings for a physical GPU

+7. Restart the ESXi host or stop and restart the Xorg service if necessary and nv-hostengine on the ESXi host.

-To stop and restart nv-hostengine, perform these steps:
+To stop and restart the Xorg service and nv-hostengine, perform these steps: